Deesingh92/Savage-MMA-Gym/README.md

  + this project was created using Code Institute template from GitHub:

- + After the creation of the project, I rename it as : MSP1-Code-Institute-Yoga-School.
+ + After the creation of the project, I rename it as : Savage-MMA-Gym.

  + In order to push this project from GitPod to Github I used a set of git commands on the terminal: